oddbird/oddleventy/content/tools/oddcontrast.md

 ## Support for Newer Color Formats and Spaces

 In additional to Oklch, Oklab, and P3, OddContrast also includes hex, HSL, Lab, LCH, and sRGB.
-Enter a color from any color space and convert the color to any other space.
+Enter a color from the available color formats and convert it to any other supported format.
 OddContrast provides an alert if the color you entered is out of gamut for a given color space.
 Adjust the sliders until your desired color space is back in gamut.